What is authentication?

 Password Reset is usually done by sending a link to the user's email address that allows the user to set a new password.
 This is essentially pushing the authentication burden onto the user's email provider, with the theory being: if the user knows the password for their email service, then they are who they say they are.

-Add Signup, Login, and Password Reset forms easily with Userfront's auth toolkit.
+Add Signup, Login, and Password Reset forms easily with the Userfront toolkit.

 # Single-factor Authentication